Crisspl/kris/README.md

 # kris

-This is a draft of a simple engine written, I wrote during xmas-NYE break in [Nabla](https://github.com/Devsh-Graphics-Programming/Nabla).
+This is a draft of a simple engine, I wrote during xmas-NYE break in [Nabla](https://github.com/Devsh-Graphics-Programming/Nabla).

 The app written in main.cpp is basically small test for the engine.
 All the other source files are engine code.